S2E/s2e/src/BuildingS2E.rst

 Building with ``s2e-env``
 =========================

 The simplest way to build S2E is to use the ``s2e-env`` tool.
 It is the preferred method for development.
 See `Using s2e-env <s2e-env.rst>`_ for instructions.

-If you want to build S2E manually or using Docker, read below.
+If you want to build S2E using Docker or manually, read below.

 Building using Docker
 =====================

 You can create a self-contained docker image that lets you analyze any supported binary.
 The following command builds the demo docker image.

 .. code-block:: console